 nlevels Probability cells are coloured according to frequency.
-This argument gives the number of colours that can be used color.palette The colour palette to be used
+This argument gives the number of colours that can be used

 The plot takes the form of an equilateral triangle in which each apex represents a certain assignment to one of the three genotypes.
 A point within the triangle represents, by the perpendicular distance from each side, the three probabilities.
-Each of the 253 probability classes is represented by a hexagonal cell, coloured according to its frequency in the data, which is also written within the cell pool
+Each of the 253 probability classes is represented by a hexagonal cell, coloured according to its frequency in the data, which is also written within the cell pool 23 pool